xertxetin/LiveTV/README.md

-# TV Canlı Yayın Uygulaması
+# TV Live Broadcast App

 ## Overview

-**TV Canlı Yayın Uygulaması** is a web-based live TV streaming application built with HTML, CSS, and JavaScript.
+**TV Live Broadcast App** is a web-based live TV streaming application built with HTML, CSS, and JavaScript.
 It uses the [HLS.js](https://github.com/video-dev/hls.js/) library to stream HLS video content and provides a TV-like user interface optimized for use with a remote control (or keyboard).
 The application fetches an M3U IPTV playlist, parses the channels, and displays them in an interactive, navigable menu.

 ## Features